adikulkarni0/pxdocs/content/install-portworx/monitoring.md

 * Alertmanager to provide notifications
 * Grafana to visualize your data

-### Verify monitoring using Prometheus
+## Verify monitoring using Prometheus

 You can monitor your Portworx cluster using Prometheus.
 Portworx deploys Prometheus by default, but you can verify the deployment:

-1. Verify that Prometheus pods are running by entering the following `kubectl get pods` command:
+1. Verify that Prometheus pods are running by entering the following `kubectl get pods` command in the namespace where you deployed Portworx.
+For example:

     ```text
-    kubectl get pods -A | grep -i prometheus
+    kubectl -n kube-system get pods -A | grep -i prometheus
     ```
     ```output
     kube-system   prometheus-px-prometheus-0                              2/2     Running            0                59m
     kube-system   px-prometheus-operator-59b98b5897-9nwfv                 1/1     Running            0                60m
     ```

-2. Verify that the Prometheus `px-prometheus` and `prometheus operated` services exist by entering the following `kubectl get service` command:
+2. Verify that the Prometheus `px-prometheus` and `prometheus operated` services exist by entering the following command:

     ```text
     kubectl -n kube-system  get service | grep -i prometheus